reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 What works:

-- Canon GUI with menu navigation - most DIGIC 4 and 5 models
+- Canon GUI with menu navigation - most DIGIC 4 and 5 models, some DIGIC 3 models
 - Limited support for DIGIC 2, 3, 6 and 7 models
 - Limited support for some PowerShot models
 - Limited support for secondary DryOS cores (such as Eeko or 5D4 AE processor)